ddterm/gnome-shell-extension-ddterm/docs/Test.md

 Before running tests, you need to [build the extension package](/docs/BUILD.md).

-You either have to specify:
+You either have to specify the path to the built package:

-    --package=path/to/built/ddterm@amezin.github.com.shell-extension.zip
+    --package=path/to/ddterm@amezin.github.com.shell-extension.zip

 or run tox from `meson devenv -C build-dir` shell.
 If not using `meson devenv` or `--package=...`, run tests against currently installed extension (not possible with containers).

+The path must be relative to the root of the repository (`tox.ini` directory).

+Because of `pytest` CLI bugs,
+`--package path/to/ddterm@amezin.github.com.shell-extension.zip`
+might not work, but `--package=path/to/ddterm@amezin.github.com.shell-extension.zip` will.

-Without `--sitepackages` you'll have to install PyGObject's build dependencies, and PyGObject will be automatically built from source by `tox`.
+Without `--sitepackages` you'll have to install PyGObject's build dependencies, and PyGObject will be automatically built from source.

 #### Other options